staffanm/ferenda/doc/keyconcepts.rst

 class.
 Such objects are created and updated by various methods in :py:class:`~ferenda.DocumentRepository`.
-The objects are persisted to JSON files, stored alongside the documents themselves, and are used by the :py:meth:`~ferenda.DocumenRepository.news` method in order to create valid Atom feeds.
+The objects are persisted to JSON files, stored alongside the documents themselves, and are used by the :py:meth:`~ferenda.DocumentRepository.news` method in order to create valid Atom feeds.